gvwilson/thirdbit/talks/speaking.md

 ### Lodging expenses

-- For the full duration of the conference.
-- For engagements requiring more than a four-hour flight, I ask for at least one full day of lodging before the conference.
+- For engagements requiring more than a four-hour flight, I require at least one night's lodging before the day I'm scheduled to speak as well as lodging on the day itself.
 - You must provide the option to purchase both travel and accommodation on behalf of the speaker.
   While I may choose to pay and then claim, the reimbursement model excludes people who cannot front the cost for what is sometimes months.
-- Similarly, you must leave your credit card on file for the hotel.
+- Similarly, you must leave your credit card on file for the hotel for incidental expenses.

 ### Speaker honorarium